Pelosi: Passing a Wall Street Transport Tax Would Require Overseas Buy-in

 DeFazio’s recommendation to impose a small per-trade tax on the Wall Street oil futures market has picked up endorsements from progressive economists and writers as well as 29 of his fellow Democrats.
 Pelosi, however, was cautious in addressing its prospects today during her weekly press briefing.

-"One of the concerns that some of us have about it," the Speaker said, "is what it [might do] to us in terms of transactions going offshore."
+concerns that some of us have about it," the Speaker said, "is what it [might do] to us in terms of transactions going offshore."

 Emphasizing that the idea "is just something that is on the table," Pelosi added that passing a tax proposal such as DeFazio’s would require consultation with and buy-in from other nations: "It would have to be an international rule, not just a U.S. rule."